Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 Because ATS is cheaper, easier to use, and less complex to set up than it used to be, it makes a lot more sense to start using these products, even if you only hire a handful of people each year.

-We talked to one HR manager who used Workable on a pay-per-job basis.
+We talked to one HR manager who used Workable on as-needed basis.
 With 40 people total at the company, they only needed an ATS every so often.
 “We didn’t know how many jobs we would have,” she told us, “so we couldn’t really commit to a whole huge system.”

-She was happy with the setup because they avoided monthly fees and annual subscriptions, yet the Workable platform was theirs to use whenever they needed it.
+She was happy with the setup because they avoided annual subscriptions, yet the Workable platform was theirs to use whenever they needed it on the monthly Starter plan.

 And if you find yourself needing to hire more often or deal with more turnover as your company grows, often you can simply upgrade your plan with your current ATS, rather than having to find a whole new one designed for bigger companies.